Recent software enhancements are in red.

-When targets lack a valid email address or a web form to submit to, Engage can submit the supporter's contact details and message content via fax or store the message so that supporter actions can be exported and delivered manually.
-This ensures the highest possible delivery rate for your email channel submissions.
-The fallback to fax or stored-only messages will be transparent to the supporter.
-For supporter and insight queries, we aggregate faxed and stored-only messages with the email channel.
+To ensure the highest possible delivery rate for your automatic form submissions, Engage can submit the supporter's contact details and message content via fax or store the message, so that it can be exported and delivered manually.
+The fallback to fax or stored only messages will be transparent to the supporter.

 Engage sends an email when 50%, 75%, 90%, and 100% of your budget cap has been reached.
 When your action is close to reaching its budget cap, you may want to increase it to keep your action rolling.
 Once the cap is exceeded, your submissions will be recorded and stored for export.
 If you have met or exceeded your budget cap, you can come back here to increase the Budget Amount and enable Fax Fallback again.

 - Next to Budget Amount: $0.00 = approximately 0 faxes click the pencil icon.
 The Update Fallback Settings window appears.

 - Under Fax Fallback Budget Cap for this Action enter your Budget Amount.

 - Under Fax Fallback Budget Cap Alerts enter the emails whom you wish to receive budget cap alert emails.
 Enter one email, then select the Add button, and continue that process for as many emails as you need to contact.